Are you hungry for change in your life? Then, you’ve got the master key to change through Romans 12:2:

 Taking full possession of your mind means submitting your mind to the full lordship of Jesus Christ.
 The 4 powers of the mind I’ve named are just 4 ways you can do that.

 Only then will we understand his purpose and take full possession of God’s promises for us!

 Be Blessed in Health, Healing, and Wholeness,

-Kimberly Taylor, Creator of the Take Back Your Temple Program
+Kimberly Taylor, Author of the Take Back Your Temple Program

 P.S.
 If you are ready to reach your ideal weight and feel good in your mind, body, and spirit, then I urge you to check out The Take Back Your Temple online program.

 I believe that your transformation starts today!
 But the enemy won’t like it.